 According to the most recent data, the recycled concrete aggregate market is estimated to total over US$ 9 billion in 2023.
 From 2023 through 2033, this market is expected to grow by an 8% compound annual growth rate (CAGR).
 Pressures to decrease carbon footprints and the wider adoption of sustainable building practices is expected to spur this growth over the next decade.

 How Is RCA Used?

-Both processed and unprocessed RCA have a wide range of construction uses.
+Both processed and unprocessed RCA have a wide range of sustainable construction uses.

 - Banks protection or retaining walls